ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Launch of an application URL. {{response-interact-app}}

 finish (string)
-: A nonce used by the client instance to verify the callback after interaction is completed. {{response-interact-callback}}
+: A nonce used by the client instance to verify the callback after interaction is completed. {{response-interact-finish}}

 user_code (object)
 : Display a short user code. {{response-interact-usercode}}